archerydwd/ror_sakila/README.md

 ```
 scaffold
 ```
+Then select 0 as the path, hit enter and then * for the tables and hit enter.

-It will produce generator commands for us to use.
+It will then produce generator commands for us to use.
 Copy these commands to a text file and input them one at a time into the terminal (inside your applications directory).

 **Create a home controller and index page**